Feminization of poverty: Sexual violence

 A form of sexual violence on the rise in the United States is human trafficking.
 Poverty can lead to increased trafficking due to more people on the streets.
 Women who are impoverished, foreign, socially deprived, or at other disadvantages are more susceptible to being recruited into trafficking.
 Many laws stated in Kelsey Tumiel's dissertation, have recently been made to try to combat the phenomenon, but it is predicted that human trafficking will surpass illegal drug trafficking amounts in the US.
-Women that are victims of these sexual violence acts have a difficult time escaping the life due to abuse of power, organised crime, and insufficient laws to protect them.
+Women that are victims of sexual human trafficking acts have a difficult time escaping the life due to abuse of power, organized crime, and insufficient laws to protect them.
 There are more people current enslaved in trafficking than there were during the African slave trade.
-"Branding" of human trafficking brings awareness to the issue claims Tam Mai, the author.
-This allows for public assertion and intervention.
-A claim made in Tam Mai's article states that reducing poverty may thus lead to a decrease in trafficking from the streets.
+"Branding" of human trafficking brings awareness to the issue, which allows for public assertion and intervention.
+Reducing poverty may thus lead to a decrease in trafficking from the streets.

 Education

 Women and girls have limited access to basic education in developing countries.
 This is due to strong gender discrimination and social hierarchies in these countries.
-However, this trend is reversed in the Western world.
 Approximately one quarter of girls in the developing world do not attend school.
 This impedes a woman's ability to make informed choices and achieve goals.
 Enabling female education leads to the reduction of household poverty.
 Higher education is a major key to reducing women's poverty.

 The limited number of girls who are enrolled in education in developing countries have a higher drop out rate than boys.
-This is caused by the high rape and sexual assault rates, which can lead to an unwanted pregnancy, and male prioritisation of education.
+This is caused by the high rape and sexual assault rates by teachers, which can lead to an unwanted pregnancy, and male prioritization of education.
 Males will be receiving an education while females are learning domestic skills, including cleaning, cooking and looking after children.
-There are extremely high levels of claims of professional misconduct, usually in the terms of sexual favours by females for grades.
-Because of sexual harassment by students and lecturers, there is a large inequality of higher education for females.
+Sexual harassment by both students and teachers is common in universities in Africa.

+Paradoxically, the enrollment rates of women in universities worldwide have risen to a greater amount than men.
+A research survey asked Americans without degrees of both genders why did they not pursue one.
+Men were more likely to answer that they did not want one, while women were more likely to answer that they could not afford one.
+This implies that, in the United States, women generally consider superior education more important to their future in the workforce than men.
+Even with more women than men enrolled in higher education, STEM fields, which represent jobs of higher average income, are still largely dominated by men, furthering income disparities by specialized professionals of both genders.